hackerabhinavverma/OSCP_Recon/README.md

 The templates are written in markdown.
 But I never actually rendered them, so I don't really know how they look like rendered.
 They are probably pretty messy.
 I also used them together with markdown syntax-highlightning in my editor, so it became easy to navigate the files.

 The templates have a few keywords in the, like **INSERTIPADDRESS**.
 These are hooks that are read by reconscan.py, and it insert the target machine IP-address automatically.
 Some other stuff are also inserted automatically, like the a basic nmap-scan.
 And nikto-scan.

-Wherever there are references to a book.
-This is the book: https://bobloblaw.gitbooks.io/security/content/